100Automations/Website/_guides/writing-articles-for-automations.md

 <a name="structure"></a>
 ## Structure
 Structure your article like a story - it should have a beginning, middle, and end.
-In this guide, we'v divided the article under 3 main sections (headings): Introduction, Body, and Conclusion.
+In this guide, we've divided the article under 3 main sections (headings): Introduction, Body, and Conclusion.
 You can reword these steps in different ways, or use your own structure - The simpler, the better.
 Remember to add your own subheadings for in-between steps.